Brussels Central Station attack suspect identified

 No civilians were injured, but the incident set off panic as people ran for cover.
 Belgian authorities have labeled it a terrorist attack.

+The country will remain at threat level 3, meaning there is a serious and real threat, but an imminent attack is not deemed likely, he said.

+A concert by the band Coldplay at the King Baudouin Stadium will go ahead Wednesday night as planned, with additional security measures, Michel said.

-There will be a heightened security presence Wednesday in train and metro stations, the Belgian Crisis Center tweeted.
+There will be a heightened security presence through the day in train and metro stations, the Belgian Crisis Center tweeted.
 Public events will also have increased security.

-Brussels Central Station was evacuated and closed Tuesday evening in the wake of the failed bombing, along with two other stations in the Belgian capital.
-Armed patrols, including two bomb disposal units, surrounded Brussels Central Station.

-A witness who was inside the station during the incident said he heard two explosions and then heard someone yell "Allahu Akbar" twice followed by heavy gunfire.